 };

 • initConfig configures individual Grunt tasks.
-I’ve included an empty assemble block above to get us started using Assemble’s grunt package.
+The empty assemble block gets us started with Assemble’s Grunt package.

 • grunt.loadNpmTasks loads Assemble.

-• registerTask groups tasks together by label.
+• registerTask groups tasks together under a label.
 These labels can be called on the command line with the grunt program.
-For example, if I registered the task “deploy,” I could type grunt deploy to execute the tasks defined by that alias.
-In the Gruntfile above, I’ve registered the “default” task, which can be called by running grunt or grunt default since it’s the default. ;)
+The “default” task can be invoked with grunt or grunt default.

 Git Checkpoint: The code above is available on the tag example-1 in the example Git repository.